dfahlander/typeson/README.md

 Applies `JSON.parse()` and then any relevant `revive` methods that are detected.

-May also return a `Promise` if a type's reviver returns `Typeson.Promise`.
-See the documentation under `Typeson.Promise`.
+May also return a `Promise` if a type's reviver returns `TypesonPromise`.
+See the documentation under `TypesonPromise`.

 ##### Sample